tylew/Collaborative-Document-Editor/README.md

 2.  **Application Level:** **OpenMP** locks (`omp_lock_t`) are used to protect shared in-memory data structures (specifically the global peer list).
 This ensures that as clients connect and disconnect, the critical sections of code that modify or traverse this list are thread-safe and free from race conditions.

 **Result:**
-1.  **Crash Prevention:** Effectively prevents Segmentation Faults caused by race conditions when a user disconnects (freeing memory) while the server is broadcasting.
-2.  **Consistency:** Ensures updates are **only** broadcast to peers who have completed the initial handshake (`p->synced == true`).
+1.  **Consistency:** Ensures updates are **only** broadcast to peers who have completed the initial handshake (`p->synced == true`).
 The lock prevents a race where a peer might be marked "synced" halfway through a broadcast, potentially receiving a delta before their initial snapshot, which would corrupt their state.
+2.  **Crash Prevention:** Effectively prevents Segmentation Faults caused by race conditions when a user disconnects while the server is broadcasting.

 ### How we applied OpenMP
 We utilized the **OpenMP Runtime Library** (`<omp.h>`) specifically for its portable locking mechanisms to manage the shared state of connected peers.
-This ensures that as clients connect and disconnect (modifying the linked list), the broadcasting thread does not access invalid memory.
+This ensures that as clients connect and disconnect (modifying the linked list tracking active connections), the broadcasting thread does not access invalid memory.

 ### Code Snippet: Thread-Safe Broadcast
 The following snippet demonstrates how we protect the broadcast loop using OpenMP locks: